DevRel-Foundation/wg-resource-aggregation/events/events.md

 ## Use Cases

-The aim for this events directory is to service the broader needs of developer advocates, developer marketing, community managers, product managers, and more.
+The aim for this events directory is to service the broader needs of developer advocates, developer marketing, community managers, event managers, product managers, and more.
 Events may also include professional development opportunities.

 ### Events by Location